 What Jewelry Can You Repurpose?

-The Carrie was repurposed with heirloom rubies and diamonds.
+The Gina Emerald Cut Emerald engagement ring was repurposed with an heirloom emeralds and diamonds.

-The Devon ruby engagement ring during the repurposing process.
+The Kiva Emerald and Diamond Three Stone engagement ring during the repurposing process.